 As is fairly established, senior executives tend not to be highly satisfied with the day-to-day decision making that takes place at their companies.
-In fact, according to new research

-published by Kingsley Gate

-and FT

-Longitude of the Financial Times Group

-63%

-of-senior

-executives

-resigning from a job over frustration with decision making.
-One source of friction may be a lack of stylistic alignment: our research showed that only 36% of surveyed executives believed their decision-making style to be in alignment with their organisations.
+In fact, according to new research published by Kingsley Gate and FT Longitude of the Financial Times Group, 63% of senior executives reported having resigned or considered resigning from a job over frustration with decision making.
+One source of friction may be a lack of stylistic alignment: our research showed that only 33% of surveyed executives believed their decision-making style to be in alignment with their organisations.